 Enable Split-Brain Auto Recovery

-In order to cater to Split-Brain, NCache also provides an automatic method, which is the Split-Brain Auto Recovery option.
-Since data can be of various types and hold different sensitivity levels, by default this option is disabled.
+To cater to the Split-Brain issue, NCache provides an automatic recovery process, i.e., the Split-Brain Auto Recovery option.
+Data can be of various types and hold different sensitivity levels, you will find this option disabled by default.

 This opens up the detailed configuration page for the cache.
 Go to the Advanced Settings tab and click on Cluster Settings in the left bar.